 Here are some key points as discussed above:

-I think the best way to understand the behaviour of option prices, the greeks etc is to simulate them using an option model.
+I think the best way to understand the behavior of option prices, the greeks etc is to simulate them using an option model.
 You can download my option spreadsheet from this site or use an online version such as this option calculator.

 Feel free to let me know if you have any questions by leaving a comment below.